Company Formation in Estonia 2025

 Education and research

-Education and science are also open to foreign investors and entrepreneurs.
-Companies working in the field of educational technologies, online courses, research and development can find a supportive environment for their development in Estonia.
+Education and science are also open for foreign investors and entrepreneurs.
+Companies operating in educational technologies, online courses, research and development find an enabling environment in Estonia.

 Should a company in Estonia have employees?

-Under Estonian law, a company is not required to have employees in order to be considered an active legal entity.
-This means that a company can be registered and operate without hiring staff, if its activities do not require full-time employees.
-This provision is particularly relevant for start-up entrepreneurs, individual entrepreneurs, and companies whose activities are related to the provision of services or work in the IT sector, where the main part of processes can be automated or performed independently.
+Under Estonian law, it is not obliged for any firm to have employees in order for the company to be treated as an active legal entity.
+In other words, it is allowed to register a firm and conduct activities without recruiting personnel in cases when their activities do not require full-time employees.
+This also applies to a provision, especially important for start-up entrepreneurs, individual entrepreneurs, and firms whose activities relate to providing services or work in the IT sector, as the main part of processes can be automated or performed independently.

-Although the presence of employees is not mandatory, the company must have an appointed director (member of the management board), who can be the only employee of the company.
-The Management Board may consist of one or more persons, and the director may be either a resident or a non-resident of Estonia.
-It is important to note that some activities may have special requirements for the availability of qualified employees, for example, in the financial services industry.
+Though it is not obliged, the company needs to have an appointed director—a member of the management board—who may be the sole employee in that company.
+The Management Board can consist of one or more persons; the resident may be a non-resident in Estonia.
+Special activities may have specific requirements regarding qualified employee availability as well as in the financial services industry.

 Tax aspects